saschazar21/mdx-extended-loader/README.md

-# 📦 MDX enhanced loader
+# 📦 MDX extended loader

 > Easily wrap React components around your MDX files

 A [Webpack](https://webpack.js.org/) loader for mutating your [MDX](https://mdxjs.com/) files to export a wrapping React component by default.
+Easy to extend as well.

 Best used in combination with [@mdx-js/loader](https://github.com/mdx-js/mdx).